 The Declaration of Independence in 1991 led to international political contacts, including with Germany or the European Union.
 Relations with the western states initially developed positively.
 These contacts were to a great extent based on the numerous civil society Chernobyl initiatives that had emerged in many European countries since the late 1980s in support of those affected in the contaminated areas of Belarus.
 However, with the controversial constitutional referendum, through which President Aliaksandr Lukashenka, elected in 1994, abolished the separation of powers in Belarus in 1996 to a large extent, official contacts from EU's side were significantly frozen.

 In response to this contact ban, the International Conference "Minsk Forum" was established 1997.
 Since then, the format has become the central dialogue event in the German-Belarusian relationships.
 The conference served to maintain political, economic and civil society contacts between Belarus on one side and Germany and the EU on the other, even in difficult political times.
 In addition, it helped to ensure that the various actors in Belarus – non-governmental organisations, the government and the opposition – were able to talk at eye level.
 Two years later, in the summer of 1999, the German-Belarusian Society (dbg) was founded with the aim of expanding the range of projects and activities with Belarus.
-Further on, the Minsk Forum was organised by the dbg and became its central event.

 Since then, the dinamic of German-Belarusian relations has changed several times, going through its ups and downs.
 It has always been a concern of the dbg to implement projects with Belarus, thereby contributing to international understanding and reconciliation.